ataberkpazarr/Space-Invaders-2D/README.md

 # space-invaders2D-ataberkpazarr

 Clone of space invaders game, main mechanic and gameplay implemented and done, it is possible to play a level and win it or game over.
-Extra features are not pushed yet.

 Current version in a nutshell: